EricMFink/PRcasebook/_drafts/Chapters/Judicial Conduct.md

 Justice AUTO join, dissenting.

-I, of course, share the majority's sincere concerns about the need to maintain a fair, independent, and impartial judiciary --- and one that appears to be such.
+I, of course, share the majority's sincere concerns about the need to maintain a fair, independent, and impartial judiciary---and one that appears to be such.
 But I fear that the Court's decision will undermine rather than promote these values.